ART & ARCHITECTURE OF THE ORIGINAL COLONIES

 * The two artists that dominated the scene during this time period were Benjamin West and John Singleton Copley.
 They painted portraits of the wealthy and prominent, as well as scenes from the lives of those early leaders of America.

-*Colonial architecture is an architectural style from a mother country that has been incorporated into the buildings and settlements or colonies of distant locations.
+is an architectural style from a mother country that has been incorporated into the buildings and settlements or colonies of distant locations.
 But Pilgrims from England were not the only ones coming to the New World, and people brought with them cultures, traditions and architectural styles from all over.
 American Colonists built settlements that copied the architecture of England, blended it with the design characteristics of their new lands, and created uniquely American designs.

-*First Period was the time period of approximately 1626 through 1725.
+Time period of approximately 1626 through 1725.
 There are more houses constructed by America’s earliest settlers in Essex County, Massachusetts than anywhere else in the country.

 *Characteristics of a First Period building include a steeply pitched roof; a slightly asymmetrical plan; and a central chimney.
 The first period structure is distinguished from later ones by its exposed frame in the interior.
 Some early windows may have had no glazing, but the standard first period window, until at least 1700, was the diamond-paned casement.
 No example of this type of window still exists.